 Fact 9 – Tuk Tuks are a great way to transport goods around

-Fact 10 – You need to know the local prices or you may get overcharged.
+Fact 10 – You need to know the local prices, or you may get overcharged.

 Fact 11- Tuk Tuks have become a kind of protest vehicle in Bagdad.

 In a CNN segment, they spoke of how the Tuk-tuk has been used in the frontline protest again the government in Bagdad, Iraq.
-You can watch the CNN segment of How the three-wheeled carts have become protest symbols by clicking here,
+You can watch the CNN segment on How the three-wheeled carts have become protest symbols by clicking here,

-Fact 12 – Lisbon, Portugal is the self-proclaimed E – Tuk Captial of Europe.
+Fact 12 – Lisbon, Portugal, is the self-proclaimed E – Tuk Captial of Europe.

 Fact 13 – Many newer models in Cambodia are using LPG fuels.

-Though many of the Tuk-tuks in Cambodia are not electric, most of them are burning a cleaner gas known as an LPG gas.
+Though many of the Tuk-tuks in Cambodia are not electric, most are burning a cleaner gas known as an LPG gas.
 When driving around the city, you can see on the back of many of the Tuk-tuks LPG stickers to show they are using LPG gas.

-Fact 16- You can buy a Tuk-tuk in America
+Fact 16- You can buy a Tuk-tuk in America.

-E-Tuk now has dealers in American that are selling E-Tuks across the USA.
+E-Tuk now has dealers in America that are selling E-Tuks across the USA.
 These E-Tuks are 100% electric and can charge in as little as 3 hours.
 They are made in America and have a zero-carbon footprint.

-Fact 17 – Tuk-tuks are now street legal in the USA
+Fact 17 – Tuk-tuks are now street-legal in the USA

 Fact 18 – Tuk-tuks can go very fast.

 Matt Everard from England has recently set a new world record for how fast a Tuk-tuk can go.
 His Tuk-tuk was timed on a track at the Elvington Airfield near York, England.
-His Tuk-tuk was able to go 74.306mph (119.583kph).
+His Tuk-tuk was able to go 74.306mph (119.583 kph).
 As part of the requirement, he had to have a passenger in the back, so his cousin, Russell Shearman, volunteered to be his passenger.

 Fact 19 – Riding in a Tuk-tuk is just plain fun.